Jobs for the boys

 "Dispel pessimism - create trade, confidence and brightness in the period of reconstruction.
 We will aid in creating new jobs for the boys in the Service when they return without crowding out those who have taken their place."

-The comp nay wasn't shy of missing a marketing opportunity and added to the above that it was the readers' "New Patriotic Duty to Use Electric Signs".
+The company wasn't shy of exploiting a marketing opportunity and added to the above that it was the readers' "New Patriotic Duty to Use Electric Signs".